Skip to main content

 Scope and Content

-The Alfred and Bernice Ligon collection consists of published books (including small press and self-published works) , published serials, manuscripts, pamphlets, posters, broadsides, paper ephemera, correspondence, book reviews, newspaper clippings, newsletters, administrative documents, publisher sell sheets and order forms, photographs, film negatives, cassette tapes, audio and film reels, VHS tapes, and digital materials (compact disk and thumb drive).
-The collection is split between archival materials described to the folder level, and published materials catalogued individually and searchable through the California State University Dominguez Hills Library catalog.
+The Alfred and Bernice Ligon collection (1927-2014; undated) contains 53 boxes and consists of published books (including small press and self-published works) , published serials, manuscripts, pamphlets, posters, broadsides, paper ephemera, correspondence, book reviews, newspaper clippings, newsletters, administrative documents, publisher sell sheets and order forms, photographs, film negatives, cassette tapes, audio and film reels, VHS tapes, and digital materials (compact disk and thumb drive).
+The collection is split between archival materials, and published materials catalogued individually and searchable through the California State University Dominguez Hills Library catalog.
 Published materials focus on African American history and culture, literature by and about African Americans and Africans, and metaphysics.

 The archival collection focuses on The Aquarian Book Shop and Aquarian Spiritual Center, its administrative functions, programs, events, classes, community involvement, and Alfred and Bernice Ligon as proprietors thereof.
 The bulk of the material focuses on the store and spiritual center rather than on the Ligon’s personal lives.
 Biographical materials on the Ligon’s include obituaries and eulogies, correspondence, and scrap books.
 There is also a file containing photocopies of biographical material on Alfred’s sister Jeni Le Gon.